Entanglement in C$^*$-algebras: tensor products of state spaces: Tensor products of trace spaces of s

-Part (iii) above implies in particular that the set of discrete groups $\Gamma$ for which the trace simplex of $C^*(\Gamma)$ is the Poulsen simplex is closed under (finite and infinite) direct products.
-(Note that the trace simplex of the full group \Cs{} of a group is non-trivial unless the group itself is trivial, which we tacitly assume is not the case in (iii).)
-Corollary~\ref{cor:traces} (ii) and Corollary~\ref{cor:traces-II} (ii) and (iii) relate to recent works, \cite{OSV:Poulsen, ISV:Poulsen} showing that the trace simplex of the full group \Cs{} $C^*(\Gamma)$ is the Poulsen simplex for a large class of groups $\Gamma$, including free groups, and that $T(\cA)$ likewise is the Poulsen simplex for many universal free product \Cs s.
+By primeness of the Poulsen simplex, Corollary~\ref{cor:not-Poulsen}, we infer that if $\cA$ and $\cB$ are unital \Cs s both admitting tracial states, then $T(\cA \otimes \cB)$ is the Poulsen simplex if and only if one of $T(\cA)$ and $T(\cB)$ is trivial and the other is the Poulsen simplex.
+In particular if $\Gamma_1$ and $\Gamma_2$ are discrete groups with more than one element, then $T(C^*(\Gamma_1 \times \Gamma_2))$ is never a Poulsen simplex, since $T(C^*(\Gamma))$ is non-empty and non-trivial for all groups $\Gamma$ with more than one element.
+This relates to recent works, \cite{OSV:Poulsen, ISV:Poulsen}, showing that the trace simplex of the full group \Cs{} $C^*(\Gamma)$ is the Poulsen simplex for a large class of groups $\Gamma$, including free groups, and that $T(\cA)$ likewise is the Poulsen simplex for many universal free product \Cs s.

 { { {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}

 }}